laojianzi/kql-go/README.md

 - Parse KQL(kibana query language) query into AST
 - output AST to KQL(kibana query language) query

-This project is inspired by [clickhouse-sql-parser](https://github.com/AfterShip/clickhouse-sql-parser) which is a SQL parser for ClickHouse in Go.
+This project is inspired by [github.com/AfterShip/clickhouse-sql-parser] and [https://github.com/cloudspannerecosystem/memefish].
+Both of these are SQL parsers implemented in Go.

 ## How to use